 - Let it rest!
 This is the secret to achieving tender, juicy bites.
 Because the meat will continue to cook as it rests, pull it from the oven as soon as it reaches the lower range of your desired temperature.

 - Use a wine you love.
 You don’t need to splurge on a pricey bottle for this recipe.
 It’s always best to go with something you enjoy drinking on its own.

-Temp Guide For Pan Seared Steak
+Internal Temps For Pan Seared Steak

 If you aren’t confident with using touch to test for doneness, you can use a meat thermometer instead.
 Insert the probe through the side so the tip sits in the very center to get the most accurate reading.